JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/run/real_cases/two_domains_grid_nesting.rst

                  CRAD   = "ECMW",
                  CCLOUD = "ICE3",
                  CSCONV = "EDKF",
-                 CDCONV = "NONE" /
+                 CDCONV = "KAFR" /

   .. note::

-     In this example, you will use turbulence, radiative, miscrophysics and shallow convection parametrizations.
+     In this example, you will use turbulence, radiative, miscrophysics, shallow and deep convection parametrizations.

 * The radiative parametrization options in :ref:`NAM_PARAM_RADn <nam_param_radn>` namelist: